The Rundown

 - Somewhat pricey

-These raw-infused recipes are high in all the good things, contain no grains or gluten, and have some of the highest Omega fatty acid counts.
-If your dog enjoys the raw flavour and texture, Merrick Backcountry Grain-Free Dry Dog Food would be an awesome option.
+These raw-infused recipes are high in all the essential nutrients, contain no grains or gluten, and have some of the highest Omega fatty acid counts.
+If your dog enjoys the raw flavor and texture, Merrick Backcountry Grain Free Dry Dog Food would be an awesome option.

 click to see more